What Makes A Good Flash Fiction Piece?

 The key is to use strong, actionable single words to knit a body of descriptive and action passages together to evoke emotion, forward action, plus intriguing and interesting conclusions.

-Flash fiction is so brief the end can at best trigger or create an emotional response in the reader or leave questions in their mind or possibilities.
-It is only meant to be a window of time or moment in the characters life, not the whole story.
+Flash fiction is so brief that the end can, at best, trigger, or create an emotional response in the reader, or leave questions in their mind, or possibilities.
+It is only meant to be a window of time or moment in the character’s life, not the whole story.

 - Conflict=Action Taken.
 The action has immediate consequences for the character.
-It is not just a random sequence of unrelated events happening to the character.
-Especially in flash fiction.
-Limit words normally around 500.
+It is not just a random sequence of unrelated events happening to the character — especially in flash fiction where your words are limited, normally around 500.
+Make every action count.